SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 # The Sample

 As even with each of these videos / posts, there is a sample drawn out of the XNA library to help support it.
-This time it is the XML Particles sample which makes a nice show of using XML content to construct particle effects.&nbsp; Check it out here:
+This time it is the XML Particles sample which makes a nice show of using XML content to construct particle effects.
+Check it out here:

 > ## [XML Content Loading Sample](https://github.com/DDReaper/XMLContentLoading/tree/661e0d54c438d4650fcb3657af49737e026d087d "https://github.com/DDReaper/XMLContentLoading/tree/661e0d54c438d4650fcb3657af49737e026d087d")